 - Reduced or failing grade in the course;

 - For a first violation, the hearing panel has the option to assign either an "F" or an "F with a transcript notation" as a penalty.
 If the "F with a transcript notation" option is assigned as a penalty, the registrar will adjust the student's transcript to contain an "F" and a statement that the "F" is due to an Honor Code violation.
-The transcript notation shall remain on the official university transcript for one year from the date the student graduates or completion of the Site Experience administered by the Office of Judicial Affairs, which ever should occur first in time.
+The transcript notation shall remain on the official university transcript for one year from the date the student graduates or completion of the Site Experience administered by the Office of Student Accountability and Restorative Practices, which ever should occur first in time.

 - Failing grade with a transcript notation in the course and expulsion from the university.
 A hearing body may impose expulsion for a student's first or second violation if it finds (i) the student intentionally tried to obtain an academic advantage for him/herself or another student, and (ii) the violation involved aggravated circumstances (e.g., violation of another university policy in conjunction with the Honor Code violation).
 The transcript notation shall remain on the official university transcript permanently in the case of expulsion.

 - The maximum penalty that may be assessed under Section IV (i.e., the penalty designated by the faculty or staff member is agreed to by the student) is "F" in the course.

 - If an "F" or "F with a transcript notation" in the course is assessed for an Honor Code violation, the student will not be permitted to retake that course on a "repeat/forgiveness" basis.

 - If a student commits more than one Honor Code violation, the informal resolution process is not an option.
 The following minimum penalties will apply: the minimum penalty for a second violation will be "F with a transcript notation" in the course and suspension for a semester.
 The minimum penalty for a third violation will be "F with a transcript notation" in the course and expulsion.